-My very first purchase on Amazon.com was a book called Getting Things Done by David Allen on September 3, 2005.
-I was going through a particularly tough time at my job at a financial software company, with tasks and deliverables going out of control and I felt that I wasn’t giving my employees the responsive support that I felt they deserved.
+Want a fun blast from the past?
+Go to your Amazon history and take a look at your very first order.
+My very first purchase on Amazon.com was the Getting Things Done book by David Allen on September 3, 2005.
+I was going through a particularly tough time at my job at a financial software company, with tasks and deliverables going out of control.
+I felt that I wasn’t giving my employees the responsive support that they deserved.

-(It was exactly six months after the birth of my first child, which explains the Merchant Ivory DVD marathon for those late nights in the same order.)
+(It was exactly six months after the birth of my first child, which explains all those Merchant Ivory DVDs.
+My wife wanted something for those late-night marathons.)

-My challenge?
 Other than the 6-month-old-induced lack of sleep, I felt that my to-do list was endless.
-I’d receive phone calls, emails, and sit in meetings, but action items would either get missed or I’d capture them somewhere never to be completed.
+I’d receive phone calls, emails, and sit in meetings, but action items would either get missed or I’d write them down them somewhere never to be looked at again.

 I wanted to be home with my new baby, but I found that I was going in to work earlier and earlier just to try to catch up.